MSL Business School Our Story

 Before founding MSL Business School, Michael spent nearly a decade inside some of the most demanding professional environments in the world.

-He then joined mPharma — one of Africa's most prominent healthtech companies — as Country Head of Finance.
-Within four months, he was promoted to Global Head of Investor Relations, a role he held until June 2024.
+Joined one of Africa's most prominent healthtech companies as Country Head of Finance.
+Within four months, he was promoted to Global Head of Investor Relations — a role he held until June 2024.

-By that point, the conviction was already proving itself.
-In March 2024, Abigail Cudjoe — an MSL student — had been named National Overall Best Graduating Student in the ICAG examination.
+By March 2024, the conviction was already proving itself: Abigail Cudjoe — an MSL student — was named National Overall Best Graduating Student in the ICAG examination.
 Other MSL students were qualifying ahead of schedule.
 The system was working.

 The full personal record, including awarding bodies and supporting context, is documented at michaelsiawlarbi.com/awards.